-On successful completion of the Apprenticeship (Level 3) in Building Services Engineering Technology and Project Management, an apprentice will have the skills, knowledge and qualifications to:
+On successful completion of the Apprenticeship (Level 3) in Building Services Engineering Technology and Project Management, an apprentice will have the skills, knowledge and qualifications:

-- Register on an appropriate Certification Scheme - Progress onto relevant Level 4/5 qualifications e.g. Level 4 Building Services Engineering Technology & Project Management, Higher National Certificate in Construction and the Built Environment or Foundation Degree in Building Services Engineering - Progress onto the Level 6 Apprenticeships in Building Services Engineering Technology &
+- To register on an appropriate Certification Scheme - Progression to relevant Level 4/5 qualifications e.g. Level 4 Building Services Engineering Technology & Project Management, Higher National Certificate in Construction and the Built Environment or Foundation Degree in Building Services Engineering - To progress in their career with further training into job roles such as Technician, System Designer, Estimator, Project/Contracts Manager, Site/Workshop Supervisor/Manager, Chartered Engineer, Sales Engineer or Commercial Manager - That will contribute to their recognition with a professional body ie. the Engineering

+'''

-Building Services Engineering Technology and Project Management (Wales)
+...
+Building Services Engineering Technology and Project Management (Wales) ..... level 3 ......

-level 3

 Pathway 1

+'''